-The Helotex G2 exists at the lower end of the tactical flashlight universe as far as lumens go but in all other respects it’s an outstanding value given the price.
-It’s made from durable aircraft grade aluminum, has a detachable clip that provides myriad carry options, provides a comfortable grip in all conditions and the whole thing is effectively sealed against the elements.
+The Helotex G2 exists at the lower end of the tactical flashlight universe as far as lumens go but in all other respects, it’s an outstanding value given the price.
+It’s made of durable aircraft-grade aluminum, has a detachable clip that provides myriad carry options, provides a comfortable grip in all conditions and the whole thing is effectively sealed against the elements.

 The fact that this tactical flashlight will also accept 2 different battery types is another major plus you don’t expect in such an affordable device.
 You can spend a lot more on a tactical flashlight but unless you have a compelling need for intense light (and plenty of people do) then the Helotex G2 should fulfill your needs just fine.
 It also works just fine as a backup to your main tactical flashlight and since it weighs almost nothing it won’t be a drain to carry it around for backup purposes.
-For the price it’s hard to beat and it would have wound up in our Best Bang for your Buck category if we had room there for it.
+For the price, it’s hard to beat and it.

 ThruNite Ti4 CW Lm Compact